Prescribing medicinal cannabis

 - Nabiximols (Sativex), is listed as an approved medicines on the Australian Register of Therapeutic Goods.

 - Sativex is a Schedule 8 medicine and is a plant-derived product.
-In Queensland medical practitioners can prescribe Sativex without requiring an approval from the state or the TGA.
+As an approved product, prescribers can prescribe Sativex without requiring an approval from the Queensland Health or the TGA.

 - Epidyolex is a Schedule 4 medicine used as an adjunct therapy in the treatment of severe forms of epilepsy.